Health Select Committee (3rd Report) – Head Injury: Rehabilitation – 2001

 A membership organisation and charity which aims to promote the understanding of all aspects of acquired brain injury.
 It was established in 1998 by a coalition of organisations working in this field who wished to improve awareness of ABI through education and information.

-There are regional acquired brain injury forums, such as ABIL, throughout the UK (these are listed on the UKABIF website http://www.ukabif.org.uk/regional-groups ).
+There are regional acquired brain injury forums, such as ABIL, throughout the UK, all of which are affiliated to UKABIF – information about them, together with scheduled meetings and events, are given on its website http://www.ukabif.org.uk/regional-groups ).
 UKABIF works with these groups to set common aims, encourage sharing of information and practice and co-ordinate group work.

 Scottish Head Injury Forum (SHIF)